-But what if the DAC board could made one-sided and sit upright with its components facing away from the amplifier’s circuit?
+But what if the DAC board could be made one-sided and be sat upright with its components facing away from the amplifier’s circuit?
 And what if said DAC board could be made available as an optional module, swappable (at the factory) once a newer, better board became available?

 Wonder no more.

 Debuting at the second annual Schiit Show in Marina Del Rey, CA this weekend comes the company’s latest

 product stone cold bargain: a DAC/amplifier called Jotunheim (“Yo-tun-hame”).

 The deal is this: balanced in and out; single ended in and out; for a pair of active loudspeakers, a power amplifier or a pair of headphones.
 There’s reportedly enough power on tap to drive HiFiMAN’s stubborn-as-buggery HE-6 and a low enough noise floor for the most sensitive of IEMs, even FitEar‘s MH334 according to Jude Mansilla over at Head-Fi.org.